ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ### Upload Extensions {#upload-extensions}

 Each UploadReq carries a list of extensions that clients may use to convey additional, authenticated information in the report.
+[OPEN ISSUE: The extensions aren't authenticated.
+It's probably a good idea to be a bit more clear about how we envision extensions being used.
+Right now this includes client attestation for defeating Sybil attacks.
+See issue#89.]
 Each extension is a tag-length encoded value of the following form:

 ~~~